 Infielder Phil Linz‘s batting average dipped to .207 in 1965, so the Yanks swapped him with Ruben Amaro of the Phillies on November 29, 1965.
 Phil managed two homers with 29 rbi’s over the next three seasons with the Phils and the Mets.
 Ruben only notched one dinger and 22 rbi’s in the Bronx, but to a higher batting average.

 When Commissioner Bowie Kuhn ruled on a punishment for Yankee Manager Billy Martin on November 29, 1979, for his fight with a marshmallow salesman the month before, perhaps the Thanksgiving turkey did the talking: Billy was let off with a warning.
-And Billy’s career was tumultuous.
-On this same day in 1966, a Chicago jury awarded Jim Brewer with $100,000 in damages stemming from an on-field altercation with Martin in 1960.
+And in an indication of just how tumultuous Billy’s career was, on this same day in 1966, a Chicago jury awarded Jim Brewer with $100,000 in damages stemming from an on-field altercation with Martin in 1960.

 In a few November 29 player moves involving either former or future Yankee personnel, the Dodgers traded second baseman Miguel Cairo and third sacker Willis Otanez to the Mariners for third baseman Mike Blowers in 1995; the Marlins shipped outfielder Carl Everett to the Mets for second baseman Quilvio Veras in 1994; and the Giants released pitcher Waite Hoyt in 1932.
 Finally, in two trades on November 29, 1971, pitchers Ken Holtzman, Gaylord Perry, and Sam McDowell, all of whom would later toss for the Yanks, were moved.
 Holtzman went from the Cubs to the A’s, while Perry was sent to the Indians from the Giants for McDowell.
 On the same day, future Yankee outfielder Cesar Geronimo went from the Astros to the Reds.